 I have to admit, I was a little sad to see the jacuzzi tub leave.
 Not because it was pretty.
 It was not.

 In fact, I think it made a much nicer looking lawn ornament than a tub.
 But…

 I did kind of like the bubbles.
 That said, I rarely ever take baths.
 I always think I will, but I never do.
 And this gorgeous, modern vessel tub is stunning.

 The Moen tub filler is from build.com.
-Not only is it super sturdy, it’s incredibly pretty.
-The kids like to pick up that water sprayer nozzle and pretend it’a a phone ☎️.
+Not only is it super sturdy, but it’s also incredibly pretty.
+The kids like to pick up that water sprayer nozzle and pretend it’s a phone ☎️.